 All students entering this programme are required to undergo an enhanced disclosure check with Access NI which costs £33.

-In Year 1 students must buy a uniform from a QUB uniform supplier (approximate cost £180), a name badge (£10) and a clinical portfolio (£10) from the University.
+In Year 1 students must buy a uniform from a QUB-selected uniform supplier (approximate cost £180), and a name badge (£10).

 How do I fund my study?

 There are different tuition fee and student financial support arrangements for students from Northern Ireland, those from England, Scotland and Wales (Great Britain), and those from the rest of the European Union.

 Information on funding options and financial assistance for undergraduate students is available at www.qub.ac.uk/Study/Undergraduate/Fees-and-scholarships/.

 Each year, we offer a range of scholarships and prizes for new students.
 Information on scholarships available.

 Information on scholarships for international students, is available at www.qub.ac.uk/International/International-students/International-scholarships/.

 1. How to Apply

 Application for admission to full-time undergraduate and sandwich courses at the University should normally be made through the Universities and Colleges Admissions Service (UCAS).
 Full information can be obtained from the UCAS website at: